 Image Source: Wikimedia

-- Overview of the Event – Makara Jyothi is traditional and annual festival of Kerala.
+Makara Jyothi is a traditional and annual festival of Kerala.
 This festival is celebrated in Sabarimala temple with lots of Joy and enthusiasm.
 Makara Jyothi is also known as Makaravillaku and on this day, Kerala people worship Lord Ayyappa.
-Makarvillaku refers as end of Sabarimala pilgrimage which started in November month.
+Makarvillaku refers to the end of the Sabarimala pilgrimage which started in November month.

 - Time of Celebration – The 10 days’ long festivity begins in the Malayalam month of Makaram-Kumbham i.e. February – March on the Karthika star.

-- Main Attractions – Convoys of multi-coloured hovers of the god from all around carried with splendour and religious zeal by the disciples assembling in the temple buildings offers a pleasing experience.
+- Main Attractions – Convoys of multi-colored hovers of the god from all around carried with splendor and religious zeal by the disciples assembling in the temple buildings offers a pleasing experience.

 - Time of Celebration – Mid January every year.